 Research has been steadily expanding in its reach.
-My investigation of the structure and characteristics of Japan’s culture is no longer confined to Japan’s territorial extent but is acquiring a broader, comparative perspective that takes into account Japan in a global or regional (Asian) context.
-Future research will actively investigate the process of historical change in Japanese culture and interaction with other cultures – carried out in a multifaceted perspective through international collaboration and cooperation.
+My ongoing investigation of the structure and characteristics of Japan’s culture is not confined to Japan’s territorial extent but is acquiring a broader, comparative perspective that takes into account Japan in a global or regional (Asian) context.
+Research actively investigates the process of historical change in Japanese culture and interaction with other cultures – carried out in a multifaceted perspective through international collaboration and cooperation.
 Research activities aim for a study of Japanese art; first from an interdisciplinary, multifaceted perspective, and second in an international and comparative context.
 It will encourage the integrated study of Japanese art by promoting diverse team research projects (with the participation of international and Japanese scholars from a range of disciplines) and holding symposiums, seminars, and lectures in Japan and UK.

 There is a real lack of considered studies and research reviews addressing a number of underpinning issues to contemporary Japanese art.
 Research informs and stimulate new debates and provide some early outputs from the research; inform future discussions about the current shape, focus and priorities of Japanese art; and be of value to researchers, academics and the wider international art community.
 The overall approach can be described as qualitative, descriptive and comparative – a collating of information, and a critical overview of the knowledge.
 I hope that new perspectives can be opened up on shared outlooks and differences within contemporary Japanese and British visual culture as well as on the impact of that culture within local and international settings.